 To realize this potential, we strive to establish MAPs on Climate and Disaster Risk Finance and Insurance (CDRFI) together with CARE Germany, Germanwatch, and our partner organizations from the Caribbean, Senegal, Malawi, Madagascar, Laos, the Philippines, and Sri Lanka to strengthen the technical understanding of CDRFI solutions and to spur an effective collaboration between CSOs, governments, and private sector stakeholders at the national and international level.

 Our role in the consortium is to provide technical advisory on disaster risk finance design and international policy-making processes, to support and learn from our MAP partners and their engagement with national CDRFI implementation processes.
 Through active participation in and contribution to international bodies and partnerships such as the InsuResilience Global Partnership and the UNFCCC, we also endeavor to support a better understanding of and strengthened accountability to local and grassroots perspectives.

-The consortium is led by CARE Germany and is jointly implemented by CARE, MCII, and Germanwatch.
-CARE, Germanwatch, and MCII, each work with a particular set of local CSOs to implement the aforementioned objectives.
-MCII collaborates with the Caribbean Policy Development Centre (CPDC) in Barbados, and the Institute for Climate and Sustainable Cities (ICSC) in the Philippines.
+The consortium is led by CARE Germany, who together with MCII and Germanwatch, works with a particular set of local civil society and academic partners to implement the aforementioned objectives.
+MCII collaborates with the Caribbean Policy Development Centre (CPDC) in Barbados, which leads the build-up of national and regional MAPs across Barbados, Grenada, Antigua and Barbuda, and the Institute for Climate and Sustainable Cities (ICSC) which leads the development of the MAP in the Philippines.